arangodb/docs/3.6/administration-cluster.md

 | a, b      | a, b, c   |     allowed |
 | a, b, c   | a, b      | not allowed |
 | a, b, c   | a, b, c   |     allowed |

+On which DBServer in a Cluster a particular _shard_ is kept is undefined.
+There is no option to configure an affinity based on certain _shard_ keys.

 Sharding strategy
 -----------------